 Cash-Based Deficit.
-As discussed in Commentary No. 577, a number of special factors were behind the sharp decline in the 2013 headline cash-based deficit to \$680.2 billion from \$1,089.4 billion the year before (Column II).
+As discussed in Commentary No. 577, a number of special factors were behind the sharp decline in the 2013 headline cash-based deficit to \$680.3 billion from \$1,089.4 billion the year before (Column II).
 Beyond the expiration of the payroll-tax holiday, there were higher taxes and some reduced spending from sequestration.

 There also were unusual factors such as dividends from Fannie Mae and Freddie Mac, triggered by accounting gimmicks that were used both to reduce the cash-based 2013 deficit as well as to skirt debt-ceiling problems.
-Where the gimmicks should be adjusted for in the GAAP accounting, the actual cash-based deficit for 2013 likely was in the one-trillion dollar area.
+If those government-owned mortgage giants were accounted for properly-